npentrel/babelfish/README.md

 # babelfish

+_Typing is hard.
+Calling someone is harder._

 Using speech to text in combination with text translation and text to speech, we built a tool not unlike Google's `new` babel platform.
 Call someone, input the language and they will hear what you say in another language 😮. #amazing #mindblown.

-my new atom setup is on fire!

 ## Setup: